An advocacy platform

 The Free-Rider Problem

 When everyone benefits but no one is obligated to pay, most don't.
-Open-source security tools protect billions in assets, but their creators often can't cover operational costs.
+Public defensive tooling protects billions in assets, but the teams maintaining it often can't cover operational costs.
 The more successful the public good, the more people benefit for free, and the harder it becomes to sustain.

 Chronic Understaffing